-Positioned in the heart of Southeast Asia, Thailand has served as a trade and business hub for centuries.
-It was used a buffer zone between colonial powers because of its strategic location, and as a result, Thailand was the only country in the region to not be colonized.
+Located in the heart of Southeast Asia, Thailand has served as a trade and business hub for centuries.
+It was used a buffer zone between colonial powers because of its strategic location.
+As a result, the country was the only in the region to not be colonized.

 Thailand is still able to reap the rewards of its strategic placement on the map today, but in different ways.
 Its capital of Bangkok is just an hour-long flight from four rapidly growing frontier markets.
 Namely Vietnam, Cambodia, Laos, and Myanmar.

 These nations are among the fastest growing in the world and have given Thailand easy access to cheap labor and almost 200 million consumers – not to mention its own decent-sized population of 67 million.

-Indeed, you’ll find Thai exports in any supermarket in any country in Southeast Asia.
-While stores in Thailand have stock themselves with products from Japan and the US, stores in Asia’s frontier markets fill their shelves with Thai exports.
+You’ll find Thai exports in any supermarket in any Southeast Asian country.
+While stores in Thailand stock themselves with products from Japan and the US, stores in Asia’s frontier markets fill their shelves with Thai exports.

-International brands such as Red Bull (which, as a little-known fact, originates in Thailand) are seen globally as well.
-If you open up your computer and read the label on your hard drive, it’s likely to have a sticker which says “Made in Thailand” on it since Thailand is one of the largest producers of hard drives and memory.
+Brands such as Red Bull (which, as a little-known fact, originates in Thailand) are seen globally as well.
+If you open up your computer and read the label on your hard drive, it’ll probably have a sticker which says “Made in Thailand” on it.
+This is because Thailand is one of the world’s top makers of hard drives and memory.

-Many of these factors, from having a robust tourism industry to being friendly towards global firms basing a regional headquarters, have led to a steady growth in foreign investment which has continued for about 30 years, transforming Thailand into one of Asia’s most dynamic countries.
+All of these factors have led to a steady growth in foreign investment which has continued for about 30 years, transforming Thailand into one of Asia’s most dynamic countries.

-Naturally this extends to the Thai property market.
-The nation’s middle class, which barely existed a few decades ago, is now much more prominent and capable of buying into the countless new condos and housing projects being built.
+Naturally, this extends to the Thai property market.
+The nation’s middle class, which barely existed a few decades ago, is now much more prominent.
+They’re capable of buying into the countless new condos and housing projects being built.